IamOmarDarwesh/Call-Center-Performance-Analytics-Dashboard/README.md

 Delivering solutions efficiently is at the heart of customer satisfaction.
 The data reveals:

 - **Technical Support** and **Payment Related** inquiries have the **lowest resolution rates** — both at **72%**.
+  - These topics should be prioritized for immediate, targeted training to improve outcomes.

 - Individual agent performance highlights areas of opportunity:
+- The agents (Diane and Martha) have the lowest call resolution rates of 71% and 72%, respectively.
   - **Martha**: Lowest in **Streaming (65%)** and **Technical Support (68%)**
   - **Diane**: Struggles with **Contract Related (67%)** and **Payment Related (68%)**

-🎯 **Action Plan:** Provide **tailored training** to address agent-specific weaknesses and elevate resolution outcomes across these high-impact categories.
+🎯 **Action Plan:** Provide **tailored training** to address agent-specific weaknesses, elevate resolution outcomes across these high-impact categories, and empower agents to deliver exceptional service.

 ---